Concerned About Buying DPFs Online?

 OEM Numbers vary by manufacturer; for example Cummins OEM #s are identified as the C P/N number, while Detroit models start with a letter.
 It is also very common in this industry for there to be many different OEM #s for the same product, because of various manufacturer changes over the years.
 These are considered OEM cross reference numbers (OEM crosses for short).
 Here are some examples of DPF & DOC tags:

 Again, not every device is the same.
 Some have 5 or 6 numbers on them, which can be very confusing.
 But locating your tag or the stamped area shouldn’t be too difficult.
-You can always call in and our parts manager can look up your replacement by VIN#, if the tag is damaged or imprint illegible.
+Call our aftertreatment parts experts if you need additional help.

 Give us a call; email us at email@example.com or chat with a live agent on our site.